PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 Here are some of the challenges I faced.

+### A broken module system

-**A broken module system** &mdash; as both the Node and Web Ecosystem grew up they both developed different ways of componentizing, segmenting and importing code at design time.
+As both the Node and Web Ecosystem grew up they both developed different ways of componentizing, segmenting and importing code at design time.
 This was a real issue when I was trying to build out this project.

 I didn't want to CommonJS in the browser.
 I have an irrational desire to stay away from as much build tooling as possible and add in my despise of how bundling works, it